joaoarthurbm/academic/papers-pii-detection/nlp-ml-data-privacy-violation-detection.md

 # Metadados

-- **Título:** Using NLP and Machine Learning to Detect Data Privacy Violations
+- **Title:** Using NLP and Machine Learning to Detect Data Privacy Violations
 - **Autores:** Paulo Silva, Carolina Gonçalves, Carolina Godinho, Nuno Antunes, Marilia Curado
 - **Researches Institution:** Department of Informatics Engineering, University of Coimbra
 - **Where it was published:** IEEE Conference on Computer Communications Workshops, INFOCOM Wksps